sidharthkatoch04/Banking-System/README.md

 This project is a simple Bank Management System developed in C++.
 It allows users to perform basic banking operations such as creating an account, depositing money, withdrawing money, and checking account details.

-The project is designed to demonstrate object-oriented programming concepts and file handling in C++.
+The project is designed to demonstrate object-oriented programming concepts in C++.